harvard-lil/SEAL/README.md

 **Alignment Taxonomy part 2:**

 In this experiment, GPT-X is used to generate an alignment taxonomy of the Anthropic/hh-rlhf dataset.

 This command allows for pulling a series of completed batches from the OpenAI API and:
-- Pull the raw results of the various batches into a single JSONL file
+- Merging the raw results of the various batches into a single JSONL file
-- Validate and save processed results in a single CSV.
+- Validating and saving processed results in a single CSV.
 This format allows for easier processing and for associating analysis results with their original prompts.

 This command allows for patching invalid entries on the fly using the OpenAI API (optional).